realKidDouglas/whatsdapp-ui-example/README.md

 Sometimes the node process is not killed properly, consumes CPU and blocks used port.
 Find it by `ps aux | grep node` and `kill` corresponding PID.

-# Login
+# Registration and Login

-Type in your **mnemonic** and **identity** (be careful to type in correctly.
-There is currently no plausibility-check).
+On first start use the Registration tab and type in your mnemonic.

+If you want to use an *existing identity* check "Custom Identity Address" and type in identity.
+If this identity already has a DPNS name leave "Username" empty.

+If you want WhatsDapp to create an identity for you just type in your wish-DPNS name in "Username".
+WhatsDapp will follow the Dash tutorials mentioned above and creates an identity, tops up with 1000 duffs and registers the DPNS name.

-The **displayname** is can be same as your DPNS but doesn't have to.
+The "Display Name" can be same as your DPNS but doesn't have to.
+This is your WhatsDapp internal name.
-It will be used later for displaying contacts/messages.
+It will be used for displaying contacts/messages.

+The "Password" is used to encrypt your local storage.
+So the next time you use WhatsDapp, you'll only have to type this password to login.

 Be patient...
 Your WhatsDapp profile will be created and uploaded containing your key-bundles for session-setup.

 You'll be forwarded to a message window.
-Here you can search for a DPNS name and add to your conversations (receiver also needs to upload a WhatDapp profile in first place, too).
+Here you can search for a DPNS name and add to your conversations (receiver also needs to upload a WhatsDapp profile in first place, too).

 Now start secure chatting over the blockchain ;)
-Be patient again.
+Be patient again...
 Sent messages will be shown *after* they arrived at the blockchain implying success.

 If you're interested in, you can find your encrypted messages with the [Dash Platform Explorer](https://pce.cloudwheels.net).
-You can find our contract containing `receiverId`, timestamps and content of yor messages.
+You can find our contract containing `receiverId`, timestamps and content of your messages.
 The content is a base64 encoded JSON-object containing signal-encrypted message.

 # Troubleshooting